Saturday, 25 November 2017

 How TreeMap works internally ?

-Red-Black Tree algorithm:--
+Red-Black Tree Algorithm:

-Red-Black tree is a self balancing Binary Search Tree(BST) where every node follows some rules,
+A Red-Black Tree is a self-balancing Binary Search Tree (BST) in which every node follows specific rules:

-• Root of tree is always black.
+• The root of the tree is always black.

 Red-Black Tree